KarsCode/PE1AssignmentTool-JohnTheRipper/README.md

 # John the Ripper: Password Cracking Demo

 ## 🛠️ Project Overview
 This repository provides a comprehensive demonstration of **John the Ripper (JtR)** — a powerful and versatile password cracking tool used by cybersecurity professionals for password audits, penetration testing, and ethical hacking assessments.
-The main objective of this demo is to walk users through:
+The main objective of this assignment is to walk users through:

 - Installing John the Ripper across major operating systems
 - Creating and loading sample password hash files